 Bokashi composting is a great way to increase the amount of food waste you can compost.
-In a bokashi system, previously "un-compostable" foods such as meat and dairy, are able to be composted (fermented, really) and then buried in your garden or compost pile, or added to your worm bin.
+In a bokashi system, previously "un-compostable" foods such as meat and dairy, can be composted (fermented, really) and then buried in your garden or compost pile, or added to your worm bin.

 - On the bottom of one bucket, drill 20 to 30 holes with a 1/8- to 1/4-inch drill bit.

 - Set the drilled bucket into the other bucket, in which you have not drilled holes.

 - Cover the bucket with a tight-fitting lid.
 Usually, you will find matching lids near the buckets in the home center.

 - Start adding your food scraps and bokashi inoculant to the bucket.